ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 - plot the LIDAR scan
 - get idea how to communicate with the LIDAR
 - get idea how to interpret the LIDAR output and apply geometric correction
-- or use `xv11lidar.h` and `xv11lidar.c` as a simple C library to communicate with the LIDAR
+- use `xv11lidar.h` and `xv11lidar.c` as a simple C library to communicate with the LIDAR
+- run `xv11test` with `-raw` argument and pipe LIDAR data to your program (C, C# and Java examples)

 Go to repository and follow readme.md instructions.